 About The Nest

-The nest on the Eagle cam is located on private property in an undisclosed area since eagles can be quite sensitive to human activity while nesting.
-This will be the fourth season for this pair of eagles.
-In 2020, the eagles had a successful season with two eaglets fledging.
+The nest on the cam is located on private property in an undisclosed area since some raptors can be quite sensitive to human activity while nesting.
+We saw Great Horned Owls earlier in the season and now an osprey pair has adopted the nest for the first time.

 There are many bird nests in the Hilton Head area including eagles, osprey, red tailed and red shouldered hawks, owls, and great blue heron nests to name a few.